Queensland Cup

 The Queensland Cup, currently known as the Hostplus Cup for sponsorship reasons, is the highest-level regional rugby league football competition in Queensland, Australia.
-It is run by the Queensland Rugby League (QRL) and is contested by fifteen teams, thirteen of which are based in Queensland, with one based in New South Wales and one in Central Province, Papua New Guinea.
+It is run by the Queensland Rugby League (QRL) and is contested by fifteen teams, thirteen of which are based in Queensland, with one based in New South Wales and one in National Capital District, Papua New Guinea.

 The competition is the present-day embodiment of Queensland's top-level club competition.
 It replaced the Winfield State League in 1996 and accompanied the Brisbane Rugby League, before becoming the premier competition in 1998, following the disbanding of the Brisbane Rugby League.

 History

 Origin and establishment

 Since its inaugural season in 1922, the Brisbane Rugby League was the premier competition in the state of Queensland.
 Like its counterpart, the Sydney Rugby Football League, the Brisbane Rugby League was thriving, boasting big crowds and large, loyal supporter bases with their respective clubs.
 The clubs were constant, with new teams rarely entering the competition.
 However, in 1956, when poker machines ("pokies") were introduced in New South Wales but not in Queensland, Sydney's clubs were able to recruit the best players from Brisbane, Rugby Union and overseas.
 Within the space of several years, the Sydney Rugby League had come to dominate the code within Australia.

 In the 1980s, the NSWRFL began to further expand and supersede the Brisbane competition in popularity and media coverage.
 In 1982, the first clubs based outside of Sydney, the Canberra Raiders and Illawarra Steelers, were admitted.
 In 1988, two Queensland-based sides, the Brisbane Broncos and Gold Coast Giants, along with the Newcastle Knights, another team from regional New South Wales, were formed and gained entry into the competition.
 The Broncos would sign Brisbane Rugby League stars like Wally Lewis, Gene Miles and Allan Langer.
 In the space of one season, media coverage and match attendance for the Brisbane Rugby League dropped significantly.